 Carbon nanotubes (CNTs) are cylindrical molecules composed of carbon atoms arranged hexagonally, with exceptional mechanical, electrical, and thermal properties.
 Since Sumio Iijima discovered CNTs in 1991, they have received much attention for their potential applications in a variety of industries, including electronics, energy storage, medicine, and aerospace.

-This blog delves into the fundamentals of carbon nanotubes and their applications.
-Also, it covers the companies making significant efforts to commercialize this advanced technology.
+This blog delves into the fundamentals of carbon nanotubes.
+It covers the key types and applications of these nanotubes.
+Also, the top carbon nanotubes market companies making significant efforts to commercialize this advanced technology have been assessed.
+Read on!

 Carbon nanotubes are essentially rolled-up sheets of a 2D allotrope of carbon named graphene, a hexagonal lattice of carbon atoms in a single layer.
 Depending on the style of rolling, CNTs can be classified into two main types.
 These are:

-In biomedicine, CNTs are being investigated for drug delivery, biosensors, and imaging.
+Medicine: In biomedicine, CNTs are being investigated for drug delivery, imaging, and the biosensors market.
 Their nanoscale size and biocompatibility allow for targeted therapy with minimal side effects.

-Carbon nanotubes are finding applications in a wide range of industries, including electronics, energy storage, plant genetic engineering, biomedical, composite materials, aerospace, and healthcare.
+Increasing Application in Various Industries: Carbon nanotubes are finding applications in a wide range of industries, including electronics, energy storage, plant genetic engineering, biomedical, aerospace, and healthcare.
+These nanotubes are also being used in the high performance composites market.

 Despite their promise, CNTs face challenges with scalability and affordability: